LinaM20/MusicVisuals/README.md

 This assignment required me to create "something beautiful to enjoy while listening to music."

 I created a visual art peice that repsonds to the amplitude of the music by creating a music visualiser using processing in java.
 My assignment uses both 2D and 3D shapes.
-The song I used were a few different songs esspecially to test the different wavelengths.
+The song I used were a few different songs esspecially when I was testing the different wavelengths.
+I couldn't decide what song I wanted to use to I put in 4 different songs but the YouTube video plays 2 of them to demonstrate the potential amplitude it reaches.